FOSH-following-demand/Open-source-Centrifuge-for-WetLab/README.md

 - [Concept for solutions and test cards](R&D/test-cards/)
 - Find out the concept and associated test cases here.

+## About project documentation and folders:
+There are two sets of documentation in this repository:
+- One that is external and relevant for users.
+This we try to document carefully and make it easy to understand to others outside the core team.
+Our final project documentation(the source) will be presented in [this format](https://fosh-following-demand.github.io/Open-source-Centrifuge-for-WetLab/).
+Be aware that is currently not finished as we haven't released the results yet.
+- Another set of documentation is where we keep internal track of our tasks and progress.
+This one might be too detailed for external users, and even contributors.
+If you are interesting in following up also this set of documentation you need to:
+  - Use Atom editor.
+  - And install the [.imdone](https://atom.io/packages/imdone-atom) package in Atom.

 ## References:
 - [Value Proposition prototyping and testing](https://issuu.com/business.model.innovation/docs/vpd_sneakpeek/92)